 (3) In any proceedings against a licensee for an offence against this Act, the acts, admissions and statements of an employee or agent of the licensee are admissible as evidence, whether done, made or given in the presence of the licensee or not.

-[Section 171 amended by No. 84 of 2004 s.
+[Section 171 amended: No. 84 of 2004 s.
 80 and 82.]

 172. Averments in charges, proof of certain documents and facts